 What is the difference between RG59 and RG6?

-There are dozens of different coaxial cable types that are made for a myriad of different applications.
+You may be asking a ton of questions right now regarding what type of Coaxial Cable you should be purchasing.
 Should you get RG-59 or RG-6?
-And what is RG-6/U?
 Do you need Quad shielding?
 What about braiding?
 Do you need to get Plenum Rated cable?
 Or Direct Burial?
-There is a seemingly endless list of options, and picking the wrong type of coax could cause you a world of problems.
-In this comprehensive article we'll go through the ins and outs of coaxial cable so you always know what you need and when you need it.
+There is a seemingly endless list of options and picking the wrong type of coax could result in spending a lot more money than what you were planning.
+In this comprehensive article we'll go through a few basics of coaxial cable so you should know what you need.

 RG-6 can also be found with the designation "RG-6/U," but there is no official designation for the U. Some say that it means "universal" or "for general utility use."
 Others say that it refers to the type of jacket the cable has, but this isn't always the case.
 For all intents and purposes RG-6 and RG-6/U are the same.
 If you need a certain type of jacket, make sure and check the specs.
 But we'll get into different jacket types later on.

-While newer shielding techniques have allowed us to cut signal loss to a minimum, there is always some signal loss.
+While shielding techniques keep external signal from affecting our signals, there is always some signal loss over the length of any cable.
 Here’s the breakdown of signal loss (attenuation) in decibels for 100 ft. of cable.
 Just remember, the longer your cable runs are, the more signal loss you will experience.
 That’s why it’s best to keep your installation lengths as short as possible.

 RG 59 Signal Loss (in dB) per 100 ft: